McAfee software creator jailed in Spain, sources say

 He is alleged to have earned millions in income from promoting cryptocurrencies, as well as through consulting work, speaking engagements, and selling the rights to his life story for a documentary.

-Reporting by Joan Faus, Inti Landauro, Emma Pinedo; Editing by Ingrid Melander and Andrew Cawthorne
+Reporting by Joan Faus, Inti Landauro, Emma Pinedo, Diane Bartz, Victoria Waldersee; Editing by Ingrid Melander and Andrew Cawthorne/Mark Heinrich

 Our Standards: The Thomson Reuters Trust Principles.